To investor and owner: how to protect a crypto project

 Any competent representative of the market knows that it is extremely necessary to be cautious and calculate many steps ahead to invest in a reliable crypto project.
 After all, the market is rife with fake currencies, fly-by-night projects, and, importantly, crypto-project owners who don’t care about cybersecurity.
 How easy it is to be caught by an untrustworthy project!

-General cybersecurity tips for crypto investors or project owners
+Simple cybersecurity tips for crypto investors or project owners

 Always look at how secure a crypto exchange is when you’re trying to pick one reliable one out of thousands of popular ones.
 Exchange cybersecurity information is required to be listed in the public domain.
 A huge red flag is hiding this information.

 In theory, it’s easy to speculate about how quickly you can find an exchange, invest in it, and always be sure that your crypto capital is under your control.
+But then multiple questions come up, just like:

 How not get lost among crypto projects?